nitefood/asn/README.md

 * `[-c]`

     * enable *Country CIDR mode*.
 This will output all IPv4/v6 CIDR blocks allocated to the specified country.

+* `[-g]`

+    * enable *Bulk Geolocation mode*.
+This will extract all IPv4/v6 addresses from the input, geolocate them and draw some stats.

 * `[-l]`